roryprimrose/roryprimrose.github.io/_posts/2008-03-26-xml-comments-and-the-include-element.md

 **Reason 3: You can include include elements and they will be recursively resolved**

 This is where things get really useful.
 Now that we have pushed out common documentation to an external file, what if there is duplication within that file.
 No problem.
-The compiler will recursively resolve all <include /> elements, even if the xml comment itself is in the external file.
+The compiler will recursively resolve all &lt;include /&gt; elements, even if the xml comment itself is in the external file.

 In the examples so far, there is an extensive amount of comments in the remarks section of several properties and methods.
 We have already moved the Checksum comments out to the external file, but we can also remove duplication in the remarks of the GenerateChecksum method which is also common to the Checksum properties.
 We can update the external xml file to include the duplicate remarks about the checksum and use the same include element against the GenerateChecksum method.